 The two major studios in Long Island are Grumman and Gold Coast Studios and both have created some movie blockbusters that I’m sure you’ve seen.
 Do any of these ring a bell?
 The Godfather, Girls, Cruel Intentions, Men in Black, Crocodile Dundee II, The Marvelous Mrs. Maisel and more.
 So, keep your eyes peeled for the next celebrity sighting or next movie wonder while on your next weekend getaway.

 Let your creativity shine at Guild Hall.
 With the intention to “inform, inspire and enrich” people’s lives through a community focusing on arts entertainment and education, Guild Hall is a beacon of life in New York.

 With more than 200 programs, visit on your vacation to see local art and exhibits from the Hamptons.
 Its theater produces shows, plays and concerts throughout the year and cannot be missed.
-If you’re looking for that creative spark to spice up your vacation, look no further than Guild Hall.

 THE WHALING MUSEUM